EU watchdog quizzes ECB's Draghi over ties with G30 bankers

-FRANKFURT The European Union's ethics watchdog is quizzing the President of the European Central Bank, Mario Draghi, over his and the ECB's involvement in an exclusive forum with bankers and fund managers.
+FRANKFURT (Reuters) - The European Union's ethics watchdog is quizzing the President of the European Central Bank, Mario Draghi, over his and the ECB's involvement in an exclusive forum with bankers and fund managers.

 In a letter to Draghi that was published on Friday, European Ombudsman Emily O'Reilly said the meetings of the Group of Thirty, where central bankers, economists and financiers talk behind closed doors, are "not transparent" and questioned the ECB president's membership of the club.